Frequently asked questions

 On the surface, Poll Everywhere is a simple application that works well for live audiences using mobile devices like phones.
-People participate by visiting a fast mobile-friendly web page for your event, sending text messages, or using Twitter.
+People participate by visiting a fast mobile-friendly web page for your event or sending text messages.
 Instructions are displayed on-screen.
 The poll that is embedded within the presentation or web page will update in real time.
-Advanced uses include texting comments to a presentation, texting questions to a presenter, web voting, and SMS interactivity in print, radio, and TV.
+Advanced uses include texting comments to a presentation, texting questions to a presenter, responding via the web, and SMS interactivity in print, radio, and TV.

-As a poll is displayed to an audience, they submit responses by visiting a specific web site, by sending text messages to our short code number (22333), or using Twitter and indicating the option they wish to select.
-In the case of text messaging, their mobile carrier routes their text message to our web servers where the vote is counted.
-Once counted, the vote is displayed in real time on-screen.
+As a poll is displayed to an audience, they submit responses by visiting a specific web site or by sending text messages to our short code number (22333).
+In the case of text messaging, their mobile carrier routes their text message to our web servers where the response is counted.
+Once counted, the response is displayed in real time on-screen.
 You can learn more on our how it works page.

 Our Presenter Notes and Best Practices page gives you our best tips gleaned from thousands of people using Poll Everywhere with live audiences.
 We also provide proven visual aids (slides) you can use in a presentation to make everyone's first experience a smooth one.

 What is a poll?
 Is it the same as a “question” I ask my audience?
 What is the difference between the different types of polls?

 Yes, a poll is a single question or prompt you are inviting your audience to interact with.

 A multiple choice poll lets you define a set of fixed choices that participants can choose from.
 Results can be displayed in a graph.
 An example of a multiple choice poll might be, "How many people are on Facebook?" with options like "500+ million", "100+ million", and "Less than 100 million".